 While it’s true that the media file is linked to the PowerPoint presentation, if you use one of the formats described below, it will still display on the PowerPoint slide – if you don’t use one of these formats, you can hyperlink to the file and play it outside of PowerPoint (in QuickTime Player, for example).
 Then, after you finish showing the clip, you’ll need to get back into PowerPoint to continue your presentation.
 For longer clips, you may want to just play it directly from the DVD.

-Not all audio and video file types work in PowerPoint 2010, and many are not cross-platform, so you need to know what computer you are using (Mac or Windows) as well as what additional software is available if you are presenting on a computer that is not your own.
+Not all audio and video file types work in PowerPoint, and many are not cross-platform, so you need to know what computer you are using (Mac or Windows) as well as what additional software is available if you are presenting on a computer that is not your own.

-Additionaly, PowerPoint 2013 will support HD formats, which include .mov and .mp4 videos with H.264 video and AAC audio encoding.
+Additionally, PowerPoint will support HD formats, which include .mov and .mp4 videos with H.264 video and AAC audio encoding.

-1. To insert a sound or video, either click on the Film Reel icon on the slide, or go to the Insert Ribbon and click on the Video or Audio icon and choose Video or Audio from File….
+1. To insert a sound or video, go to the Insert Ribbon and click on the Video or Audio icon and choose Video or Audio from File….